listenToRipley/learn_docker/compose-01-starting-setup/README.md

 ## notes
+Single or double quote don't appear to have an effect on the input

 ## Start services
 docker-compose up
+  Pulls all images and starts containers

+Can use docker-compose -d
+  Will start in detached mode.

+docker-compose down, shut everything down, removes services. deletes containers.
+Does not delete volumes.

+docker-compose down -d removes volumes

 ## docker-compose.yml:
 A way to include requirements instead of specifying in CLI on docker run.